mkiang/opioid_hotspots/README.md

 Introduction
 ============

-Code for our paper and talk ["Geographic Variation in Opioid Mortality by Race/Ethnicity in the United States, 1999-2016: Identifying epidemic hotspots"](https://paa.confex.com/paa/2018/webprogrampreliminary/Paper22264.html), presented at Population Association of America (PAA) Annual Meeting 2018 in Denver, CO.
-This paper uses [multiple cause of death data](https://www.cdc.gov/nchs/nvss/mortality_public_use_data.htm) to examine geographical and racial/ethnic variation in opioid mortality, by opioid type, over time.
+Code for our paper and talk "Geographic Variation in Opioid Mortality by Race/Ethnicity in the United States, 1999-2016: Identifying epidemic hotspots".
+This paper was presented at Population Association of America ([PAA](https://paa.confex.com/paa/2018/webprogrampreliminary/Paper22264.html)) Annual Meeting 2018 in Denver, CO by Matt, and European Population Conference ([EPC](https://eaps.confex.com/eaps/2018/meetingapp.cgi/Paper/2208)) 2018 in Brussels, Belgium by Monica.
+We used [multiple cause of death data](https://www.cdc.gov/nchs/nvss/mortality_public_use_data.htm) to examine geographical and racial/ethnic variation in opioid mortality, by opioid type, over time.
+It's an extension of our [previous work](https://github.com/mkiang/opioid_trends) published ahead-of-print in [*Epidemiology*](https://journals.lww.com/epidem/Abstract/publishahead/Trends_in_Black_and_White_Opioid_Mortality_in_the.98701.aspx) in May 2018.

 The full citation is:

 > Geographic Variation in Opioid Mortality by Race/Ethnicity in the United States, 1999-2016: Identifying epidemic hotspots.
 Kiang MV, Alexander MJ, Zhang Z, and Chen JT.
 Presented at PAA 2018: Denver, CO.
 April, 2018.

-If you'd like a copy of the PAA 2018 slides, [they are in the `rmds` folder](https://github.com/mkiang/opioid_hotspots/blob/master/rmds/paa_slides.pdf).
+If you'd like a copy of the slides, [they are in the `rmds` folder](https://github.com/mkiang/opioid_hotspots/blob/master/rmds/).

 About reproducibility
 ---------------------